Testing new coffee beans? I reach for a pour-over coffee dripper.

 Cleaning Coffee Drippers: Is Rinsing Enough?

-Basically, all pour-over coffee makers are a set of permanent filters and preparation pots.
-They all imitate the Chemex principle, but are essentially nothing more than just a dressed-up version of a manual coffee dripper.
+Basically, pour-over coffee makers like this have permanent filters and preparation pots.
+They all imitate the Chemex principle, but are essentially nothing more than dressed-up versions of a manual coffee dripper.

 Pour-over coffee sets come with the great advantage that you don’t have to buy any consumables for them or worry about which containers will fit the filter.
 Permanent filters consist of either sturdy metal or a mesh insert, which can be made of various different materials.